 Traumatic brain injury damages mitochondria, which leak free radicals that lead to the activation of inflammatory responses that damage nerve cells.
-Compounds including glutathione, Nacetylcysteine, ascorbic acid, flavonoids, coenzyme Q10, carotenoids, resveratrol, omega 3, $\alpha$ -tocopherol, and more help neutralize free radicals [69].
-Quercetin plays an anti-apoptotic role, neutralizing free radicals through activation of Glutathione Peroxidase (GSH-Px).
-Superoxide Dismutase (SOD), and Catalase (CAT) enzymes and reducing inflammatory cytokines caused bv traumatic brain injury [73].
-Hitler Kom et al. (2019) admitted that quercetin treatment reduced the level of lipid peroxidation and increased SOD, CAT, and GSH-Px activities in the cortical area compared to the inflamed group.
+Compounds including glutathione, N-acetylcysteine, ascorbic acid, flavonoids, coenzyme Q10, carotenoids, resveratrol, omega 3, α-tocopherol, and more help neutralize free radicals [69].
+Quercetin plays an anti-apoptotic role, neutralizing free radicals through activation of

+Glutathione Peroxidase (GSH-Px), Superoxide Dismutase (SOD), Catalase (CAT) enzymes and reducing inflammatory cytokines caused traumatic brain injury [73].
+Hitler Kom et (2019) admitted that quercetin treatment reduced the level of lipid peroxidation and increased SOD, CAT, and GSH-Px activities in the cortical area compared to the inflamed group.
 These findings suggest that dietary quercetin may help mitigate neuroinflammationinduced oxidative stress as well as associated behavioural and histological changes [74].

-From the above evidence, it is shown that traumatic brain injury disrupts the epigenetic mechanism, enhances histone acetylation of the HMGB1 gene by the enzvme. and promotes HAT the activation of the inflammatory pathway of HMGB1/NF-kB.
-A diet rich in glutathione, ascorbic acid, flavonoids, coenzyme Q10, carotenoids, resveratrol, omega 3, $\alpha$ -tocopherol, quercetin, etc contributes to the neutralization of free mitochondrial radicals caused bv damage.
+From the above evidence, it is shown that traumatic brain injury disrupts the epigenetic mechanism, enhances histone acetylation of the HMGB1 gene by the HAT enzyme, and promotes the activation of the inflammatory pathway of HMGB1/NF-kB.
+A diet rich in glutathione, ascorbic acid, flavonoids, coenzyme Q10, carotenoids, resveratrol, omega 3, α-tocopherol, quercetin, etc contributes to the neutralization of free radicals caused by mitochondrial damage.
 Diets rich in omega 3 play a role in reducing brain damage by reversing epigenetic mechanisms.